DrMicrobit/lllm_suit/tests/03_SpaceInvaders_ddoc01/README.md

 One will note that Qwen 3 30B models are all in the "failed" category, though their untampered brethren from the Qwen 30B coder family all more or less work.

 - devstral: very slow code generation.
 Need to reduce context below acceptable level to let it run in 32 GiB VRAM.
 Extremely buggy result.
-- NVidia nemotron nano 9b: Total failure.
+- NVidia Nemotron nano 9b: Total failure.
 Model rambling forever ("Wait, maybe the user meant ..."), destroying previously written code.
 Stopped experiment after 50 minutes.
 - qwen3-30B-a3b-instruct-2507-lmstudio: same problems in 4 and 6 bit versions where very buggy code was produced.
 Also, seems to have compatibility problems with cline.
 - qwen3-30B-a3b-ollama: slow as hell, complete fail, does not work.
 - qwen3-30B-instruct-ollama: very buggy code, incompatibility to cline.